The Detroit Observatory

 Power Center for the Performing Arts

-Designed by the same duo (Roche and Dinkeloo) who designed the Ford Foundation Building in New York, with the interior designed by legendary Broadway scenic designer Jo Mielziner — one of the most distinguished design pedigrees of any campus theater in the country.
+Designed by Roche & Dinkeloo with an interior from legendary Broadway scenic designer Jo Mielziner—making for one of the most distinguished design pedigrees of any campus theater in the country.

 Rackham Auditorium